 Most importantly, I returned to Texas with a newfound appreciation for Vietnamese food and a desire to continue learning about it in local restaurants.

-In this article, we'll explore the traditional Vietnamese dishes that define this incredible cuisine, offering a roadmap to the flavors, ingredients, and techniques that make Vietnam's food unforgettable.
+This article will explore the traditional Vietnamese dishes that define this incredible cuisine.
+We'll offer a roadmap to the flavors, ingredients, and techniques that make Vietnamese food unforgettable.
 So grab your chopsticks, and let's dig in!

 Typical Vietnamese Dishes